Clearscope

 There’s nothing to migrate — Clearscope grades drafts, HarperFlow writes and publishes finished ones.
 Run both, or start fresh.

-Add your Webflow, Shopify, WordPress, or Wix credentials.
+Add your Webflow credentials — Shopify, WordPress, and Wix are coming soon.
 HarperFlow maps to a collection you already have, or provisions a ready-made one.

 HarperFlow reads your existing site and learns your tone.
 You review and correct what it learned before a single article is written.